How Do I Know What TPD Insurance I Already Have? Here’s How to Find Out

 • Interpret the fine print

-• Tell you exactly what you can claim—and how
+• Tell you what you can claim, if you ever need to

 The information contained on this website is general in nature and does not take into account your personal situation.
 You should consider whether the information is appropriate to your needs, and where appropriate, seek professional advice from a financial adviser.